fredcy/tzchat-web/content/pages/get-started.md

 Once signed in, click the `+` next to ROOMS in the left pane to see a directory of some major rooms.
 Click a room name of interest, then click the `Join the discussion` button to join that room.

+Here are some major rooms.

++ [Tezos](https://riot.tzchat.org/#/room/#tezos:matrix.org) &mdash; general Tezos chat.
++ [Tech](https://riot.tzchat.org/#/room/#freenode_#tezos:matrix.org) &dash; tech/dev chat, bridged to #tezos on freenode IRC (low traffic)
++ [Tezos Trader](https://riot.tzchat.org/#/room/#tezostrader:tzchat.org) &mdash; Tezos trading (bulls with invites only)
++ [Tezos Media](https://riot.tzchat.org/#/room/#tezosmedia:matrix.org) &mdash; media links of interest, with some evaluation

+You can use the `!rooms` command in several of those rooms to get a longer list from the bot.

 A few rooms require an invitation to join.
-If interested, after introducing yourself in a public room, ask for an invitation.
+If interested, ask for an invitation after introducing yourself in a public room.

 ## Get help

 See the FAQ pages for [TzChat](/pages/tzchat-faq) and [Riot](/pages/riot-faq) on this site.

-You can also ask for help in any of the rooms and someone should steer you in the right direction.
+You can also ask for help in any of the rooms above and someone should steer you in the right direction.